 Have you noticed that guys who actually have smaller muscle size but are really vascular look like they’re absolutely cut and even bigger to some extent?

 This issue is the root for a lot of envy going on in the gym.
-Every bodybuilder with an intense training has noticed his veins popping out during or after a solid workout, and that’s a real moment of silent pride, but can it be a sustainable thing?
+Every bodybuilder with a solid training experience has noticed his veins popping out during or after a solid workout, and that’s a real moment of silent pride, but can it be a sustainable thing?

 Cut down the body fat